-REPRESENTATION LETTER FOR ASSOCIATIONS (ASSOCIATIONS/FOUNDATIONS)
+ILLUSTRATIVE REPRESENTATION LETTER FOR ASSOCIATIONS (FOUNDATIONS)

-The following illustrative representation letter includes the written representations as required by ISA 580 and the other standards in effect, taking into account the financial reporting framework applicable in Belgium.
+This illustrative representation letter includes the written representations as required by ISA 580 and the other standards in effect, taking into account the financial reporting framework applicable in Belgium.
 It is assumed in this illustration that the auditor considers that no additional representations are required, and that there are no exceptions to the requested written representations.
-If there were exceptions, the representations would need to be modified to reflect the exceptionsfinancial reporting framework.
+If there were exceptions, the representations would need to be modified to reflect the exceptions.

+This illustrative representation letter takes into account:

+• the complementary standard (Revised in 2018) in addition to the ISAs applicable in Belgium and it proactively integrates the amendments made to it by the draft additional standard (revised version of 2020), pending its approval in accordance with article 31 § 3 of the law of 7 December 2016;

+• the amendments made by Law of 7 December 2016 on the organisation of the profession and the public oversight of registered auditors; and

+• the (new and revised) ISAs, as approved in Belgium (standard revised in 2018 on the application of the ISAs in Belgium); and

+• the amendments made by the Code for Companies and Associations (CCA) and by the Royal Decree of 29 April 2019 implementing the Code for Companies and Associations, as from their entry into force on 1 January 2020.

+The parts between [ ] indicate the items in the letter that will have to be amended.

 (Association/foundation letterhead)